 PROJECT ACTIVITIES AND APPROACHES

-- In Ghana, the Farmer-to-Farmer program is helping to strengthen staple and horticulture crop value chains.
+- In Ghana, the Farmer-to-Farmer program helped strengthen staple and horticulture crop value chains.

-- In Senegal, ACDI/VOCA and its partners will focus on millet and horticultural crops to develop the agriculture sector and promote nutritious foods.
+- In Senegal, ACDI/VOCA and its partners focused on millet and horticultural crops to develop the agriculture sector and promote nutritious foods.

-- In the Democratic Republic of Congo, ACDI/VOCA will increase agricultural productivity, focusing specifically on poultry and cassava, in order to restart the country’s rural economy, which has been weakened by a protracted civil war.
+- In the Democratic Republic of Congo, ACDI/VOCA increased agricultural productivity, focusing specifically on poultry and cassava, in order to restart the country’s rural economy, which has been weakened by a protracted civil war.

-- In Liberia, the the program will work to improve animal husbandry, food safety, and meat processing practices by focusing on livestock, poultry, and fish production.
-It will also focus on youth involved in agriculture by working with local youth groups, developing school gardens, and strengthening agricultural curricula at vocational schools and universities.
+- In Liberia, the the program improved animal husbandry, food safety, and meat processing practices by focusing on livestock, poultry, and fish production.
+It also focused on youth involved in agriculture by working with local youth groups, developing school gardens, and strengthening agricultural curricula at vocational schools and universities.

-- To date, the program has reached over 78,000 direct and indirect beneficiaries across all four core countries and has helped net incomes for farmers increase by $3.5 million.
+- The program reached over 78,000 direct and indirect beneficiaries across all four core countries and helped net incomes for farmers increase by $3.5 million.

 - The F2F DRC project’s technical assistance resulted in the creation of a cooperative named Cooperative of Kinshasa Farmers.
 The volunteers trained the cooperative’s Board of Administration on the necessary skills for contract negotiation with third parties and government services.
 As a result of the training by volunteers, the cooperative was able to make key negotiations to strengthen their operations.
 As an example, they successfully negotiated a contract with a Dutch firm to supply the cooperative with concentrate for poultry feed at a relatively low price.

 Contact: Ricardo Blanco, firstname.lastname@example.org